-No litigation has been filed questioning the validity of the Bonds or the security thereof and a certificate to that effect will be delivered by the Issuer to the Purchaser upon the issuance of the Bonds.
+No litigation has been filed questioning the validity of the Bonds or the security thereof and a certificate to that effect will be delivered by the Issuer to the Underwriters upon the issuance of the Bonds.

-The approving opinion of Co-Bond Counsel is limited to the matters set forth therein, and Co-Bond Counsel is not passing upon the accuracy or completeness of this Official Statement.
+The approving opinion of Co-Bond Counsel will be printed on the Bonds.
+The opinion of Co-Bond Counsel is limited to the matters set forth therein, and Co-Bond Counsel are not passing upon the accuracy or completeness of this Official Statement.
 Co-Bond Counsel's opinion is based on existing law, which is subject to change.
 Such opinion is further based on factual representations made to Co-Bond Counsel as of the date thereof.
-Co-Bond Counsel assumes no duty to update or supplement its opinion to reflect any facts or circumstances that may thereafter come to Co-Bond Counsel's attention, or to reflect any changes in law that may thereafter occur or become effective.
-Moreover, Co-Bond Counsel's opinion is not a guarantee of a particular result and is not binding on third parties, the courts or regulatory bodies; rather, such opinion represents Co-Bond Counsel's professional judgment based on a review of existing law and in reliance on the representations and covenants that each deems relevant to such opinion.
+Co-Bond Counsel assume no duty to update or supplement its opinion to reflect any facts or circumstances that may thereafter come to Co-Bond Counsel's attention, or to reflect any changes in law that may thereafter occur or become effective.
+Moreover, Co-Bond Counsel's opinion is not a guarantee of a particular result and is not binding on the Internal Revenue Service or the courts; rather, such opinion represents Co-Bond Counsel's professional judgment based on a review of existing law and in reliance on the representations and covenants that each deems relevant to such opinion.

-A manually executed original of such opinion will be delivered to the Purchaser on the date of payment for and delivery of the Bonds.
+A manually executed original of such opinion will be delivered to the Underwriters on the date of payment for and delivery of the Bonds.
 The form of said legal opinion appears in Appendix "H" to this Official Statement.
-For additional information regarding the opinion of Co-Bond Counsel, see the section titled "TAX MATTERS."
+For additional information regarding the opinion of Co-Bond Counsel, see the section titled "TAX EXEMPTION."
 The compensation of Co-Bond Counsel is contingent upon the sale and delivery of the Bonds.